devstroop/flutter_busylib/README.md

 # flutter_busylib
 flutter_busylib is a Flutter package that provides a set of classes to interact with a Busy accounting software server.
-It includes providers for various master entities and folios.
+It includes models and providers for various master and transaction entities.

 ## Usage
 To use flutter_busylib, you need to create an instance of the BusyLib class by providing the following parameters: